jotaah123/secthemall/README.md

 # Requirements
-Keep in mind that SECTHEMALL is centrally orchestrated, so you need to create a **free** account on secthemall.com but don't worry... it takes just few seconds!
-The registration process just needs your e-mail address, and secthemall.com will do the dirty job for you.
+SECTHEMALL is centrally orchestrated, so you need a **free** account on secthemall.com but don't worry... it takes just few seconds!
+Just enter your e-mail address, and secthemall.com will do the dirty job for you.

-The first time you run the `secthemall.sh` script, it check if all required components are present.
+The first time you run the `secthemall.sh` script, it'll check if all required components are present.
-The secthemall client need:
+The following executables must be present:

-- openssl
+- iptables (yes...
+Would you believe it?)
-- iptables
+- openssl (for encrypt logs before send it)
-- curl
+- curl (for the SECTHEMALL API)
-- base64
+- base64 (for text string encode)